shiroyasha/blog-source/source/posts/2017-11-18-selecting-for-share-and-update-in-postgresql.html.md

 ![Selecting for Share and Update](http://maxpixel.freegreatpicture.com/static/photo/640/Namibia-Elephant-African-Bush-Elephant-Africa-84186.jpg)

-This article explores the `select for share` and `select for update` statements, the locks that are created with these statements, and the use cases for using these two select statements.
+This article explores the `select for share` and `select for update` statements, locks that are created with these statements, and provide examples for using these two select statements.

 ## Safely Updating Data

-Sometimes, applications read some data from the database, process the data, and save the result back in the database.
+Sometimes, applications read data from the database, process the data, and save the result back in the database.
 This is a classic example where the `select for update` can provide additional safety.

 Let's consider the following example: